aoloe/scribus-project/mantis-patch-to-github-branch/mantis-patch-to-github-branch.md

 i would start by doing it by hand, but taking notes on what we are doing, step by step... so that we can automate what can be automated.

-- We want to have a Github branch for each patch that is added to the Mantis bug tracker
+- ~~We want to have a Github branch for each patch that is added to the Mantis bug tracker~~
-  - travis-ci that will be an automatic tester for us: that could be feedback enough for the author to refactor the patch
+  - ~~travis-ci that will be an automatic tester for us: that could be feedback enough for the author to refactor the patch~~
-  - perhaps make a script that auto-logs in to mantis and gives a result from the travis-ci test
+  - ~~perhaps make a script that auto-logs in to mantis and gives a result from the travis-ci test!!
 - ~~We can test it with an ad hoc repository in the impagina github account~~
 - it's unlikely that a fully automated script will do the right thing in most casees:
   - sometimes (depending on the programmer often) you have to try a few time before you get the patch to apply.